-Singh, AK, Wang, Y-K, King, J-T, Lin, C-T & Ko, L-W 2015, 'A simple communication system based on Brain Computer Interface', Proceedings of the Technologies and Applications of Artificial Intelligence (TAAI), Technologies and Applications of Artificial Intelligence, IEEE, Tainan, Taiwan, pp. 363-366.View/Download from: UTS OPUS or Publisher's site
+Singh, AK, Wang, Y-K, King, J-T, Lin, C-T & Ko, L-W 2015, 'A simple communication system based on Brain Computer Interface', Proceedings of the Technologies and Applications of Artificial Intelligence (TAAI), Technologies and Applications of Artificial Intelligence, IEEE, Tainan, Taiwan, pp. 363-366.View/Download from: Publisher's site

 The current study presents one Brain Computer

 Interface (BCI) based communication system in which the